karam-mustafa/laravel-geographical-calculator/README.md

 composer require kmlaravel/laravel-geographical-calculator
 ```
 - #### Laravel uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
-##### 2-1 - Copy the package providers to your local config with the publish command , this will publish asset and config :
+##### 2-1 - Copy the package providers to your local config with the publish command, this will publish asset and config :
 ```shell
 php artisan vendor:publish --provider="KMLaravel\GeographicalCalculator\Providers\GeographicalCalculatorServiceProviders"
 ```